Choline: Absorption

 In humans, choline is absorbed from the intestines via the SLC44A1 (CTL1) membrane protein via facilitated diffusion governed by the choline concentration gradient and the electrical potential across the enterocyte membranes.
 SLC44A1 has limited ability to transport choline: at high concentrations part of it is left unabsorbed.
 Absorbed choline leaves the enterocytes via the portal vein, passes the liver and enters systemic circulation.
 Gut microbes degrade the unabsorbed choline to trimethylamine, which is oxidized in the liver to trimethylamine N-oxide.

 Phosphocholine and glycerophosphocholines are hydrolyzed via phospholipases to choline, which enters the portal vein.
 Due to their water solubility, some of them escape unchanged to the portal vein.
 Fat-soluble choline-containing compounds (phosphatidylcholines and sphingomyelins) are either hydrolyzed by phospholipases or enter the lymph incorporated into chylomicrons.

 Transport

-In humans, choline is transported as a free molecule in blood.
+In humans, choline is transported as a free ion in blood.
 Choline–containing phospholipids and other substances, like glycerophosphocholines, are transported in blood lipoproteins.
 Blood plasma choline levels in healthy fasting adults is 7–20 micromoles per liter (μmol/L) and 10 μmol/L on average.
-Levels are regulated, but choline intake and deficiency alters these levels.
+Levels are regulated, but choline intake and deficiency alter these levels.
 Levels are elevated for about 3 hours after choline consumption.
 Phosphatidylcholine levels in the plasma of fasting adults is 1.5–2.5 mmol/L. Its consumption elevates the free choline levels for about 8–12 hours, but does not affect phosphatidylcholine levels significantly.

 Choline is a water-soluble ion and thus requires transporters to pass through fat-soluble cell membranes.
 Three types of choline transporters are known: